| So how are we finding life in NZ? You've

 the motels being fully booked, very few restaurants were open over Easter,

 something to do with the unfathomable NZ labour laws.
+A cross country hike on the return journey

 took us through the Urewera National Park a totally unspoilt area of forests